ZetaVII/Task-Manager-App/Specification.md

 * The user must be on the overview page of their account.

 ### Triggers
-User selects the "Create new task" button.
+User selects the "Create Task" button.

 ### Primary Sequence
 1. System redirects the user to the New Task page.